'Mary Poppins Returns' Will Hit Theaters Sooner Than Expected As Disney Shuffles Film Release Schedule

 In addition to Blunt, Mary Poppins Returns co-stars Lin-Manuel Miranda, Ben Whishaw, Emily Mortimer, Judie Walters, Colin Firth, Meryl Streep, Angela Lansbury, and Dick Van Dyke (Bert from the original Mary Poppins).

-Mary Poppins Returns will now compete for box office dollars with two movies that come out two days later, on Dec.
-21, that are also expected to be huge blockbusters: Paramount Pictures’ Bumblebee, the sixth film in the live-action Transformers series (starring Hailee Steinfeld and John Cena), and Warner Bros.’
+Mary Poppins Returns will now compete for box office dollars with two movies that will come out two days later, on Dec.
+21, that are also expected to be huge blockbusters: Paramount Pictures’ Bumblebee, the sixth film in the live-action Transformers series (starring Hailee Steinfeld and John Cena), and Warner Bros.
 Pictures’ Aquaman, the studio’s latest superhero flick (featuring Jason Momoa, Amber Heard, Willem Dafoe, and Nicole Kidman).

 Watch the Mary Poppins Returns teaser trailer below.